 - Increase total sleep time in rats at higher doses6

-- Reduce anxiety in mice and rats, which can aid sleep indirectly8 9
+- Reduce anxiety in mice and rats, which can indirectly aid sleep8 9

-Early clinical research indicates that low CBD doses can actually promote alertness and wakefulness, whereas larger doses act a sedative.
-Moreover, CBD’s well-known improvement of anxiety may aid sleep indirectly in people with anxiety disorders.
+Early clinical research indicates that CBD’s improvement of anxiety may indirectly aid sleep in people with anxiety disorders.
+In addition, large CBD doses (100+ mg) seem to act as a sedative.

 This paper reviewed a number of clinical trials of CBD.
 In one of the trials, 15 insomniacs were given placebo or CBD (40, 80, or 160 mg).
 The 160 mg dose resulted in longer sleep time, less interruptions of sleep, and higher sleep quality in most of the participants.

 - The researchers concluded that “160 mg cannabidiol significantly increased the number of hours the subjects slept, and all three doses decreased dream recall, which could be the consequence of less sleep interruptions during the night’s sleep. ” 10